asbhogal/PHP-Course-Notes-Udemy/README.md

 <h1>PHP Course Notes</h1>

-A log of notes and practice tests as part of the PHP module of The Complete Web Developer Course 2.0
+A log of notes and practice as part of the PHP module of The Complete Web Developer Course 2.0

 <strong>Stacks Used:</strong><br>